maqsuda/Emergency-Hotline-Project/readme.md

     parentDiv.appendChild(h2);

-3. What is **Event Bubbling** and how does it work? event bubbling is a technique which bubbles up and searches for everything related to the event.
+3. What is **Event Bubbling** and how does it work?
+    Ans.
+Event bubbling is a technique which bubbles up and searches for everything related to the event.

 4. What is **Event Delegation** in JavaScript?
-Why is it useful? it is improves both the performance and maintainability of code, especially when dealing with dynamic content or a large number of elements.
+Why is it useful?
+    Ans.
+It is improves both the performance and maintainability of code, especially when dealing with dynamic content or a large number of elements.

-5. What is the difference between **preventDefault() and stopPropagation()** methods? preventDefault() is used to prevent the default action. stopPropagation() is used to prevent the propagation that is If event.stopPropagation() is called within an event handler, the event will not continue to travel up or down the DOM tree.
+5. What is the difference between **preventDefault() and stopPropagation()** methods?
+    Ans. preventDefault() is used to prevent the default action. stopPropagation() is used to prevent the propagation that is If event.stopPropagation() is called within an event handler, the event will not continue to travel up or down the DOM tree.